bunnypro/vue-routes-builder/readme.md

 4. Create a grouped routes

     To create a grouped routes you can use `group` method of RouteCollection object.
-The `group` method accept two parameters, the first parameter is a object RouteGroupConfig with `prefix` and `guards` property, and the second parameter is either a callback of routes declaration or a RouteCollection object.
+The `group` method accept two parameters, the first parameter is an object of RouteGroupConfig with `prefix` and `guards` property, and the second parameter is either a callback of routes declaration or a RouteCollection object.

 ```ts
 // with callback of routes declaration